shlomiassaf/tdm/NEW_PACKAGE.md

 `test` is where all spec files are stored.

 `src` is the source code directory, it **must** include an `index.ts` file.
-An optional `all.ts` files can be set that, if exists, is used by webpack to create the UMD bundle.
+An optional `bundle.ts` files can be set that, if exists, is used by webpack to create the UMD bundle.
 This is useful if you have extensions that might be added by the user, in ESM mode (like rxjs)

 ### in `tsconfig.json`, `tsconfig.package.json`, `tsconfig.webpack.json` add: